Hadokane/CI_PP1_Oversights/README.md

 Through this methodology, I will establish the goals of my project, in meeting the needs of both the user and site owner.

 I will maintain a clear, justified development path, and establish a defined priority of tasks and elements for integration.
-Ensuring the project avoids "feature creep," maintains its initial scope and meets the defined user needs.
+Ensuring the project avoids "feature creep," maintains its initial scope, and meets the defined user needs.

 ---
 ### Strategy Plane